Ranking the 10 worst signings of Bartomeu’s Barcelona presidency

 9. Lucas Digne – €16.5m

 An inoffensive signing by most fan measurements.
-Digne was brought into the club with the hope he could provide some competition for the current left-back, Jordi Alba.
+Digne was brought into the club with the hope he could provide some competition for Jordi Alba.
 He made 46 appearances across two seasons in all competitions but ultimately failed to really threaten Alba’s starting spot.

 8. Thomas Vermaelen – €18m